EvanDBush/vanilla-dice/README.md

-i# Vanilla Dice
+# Vanilla Dice

 > Project includes a README file that explains the following:
 A one paragraph or longer description of what your project is
-#### A dice roller designed to share a game of dice with friends.
+### A dice game designed to share with friends.
 There are six dice total.
 To roll a lesser number of dice, click to highlight the dice you do not want to roll.
 Then click the "Roll Dice" button.
 Suggested Rules are displayed when the "Rules" button in clicked.
 ***
 Please try out the game at <a href="https://evandbush.github.io/">my project's Github site!</a>
 ***